barrust/mediawiki/CONTRIBUTING.md

 Pull requests are how you will be able to add new features, fix bugs, or update documentation in the pymediawiki library.
 To create a pull request, you will first need to fork the repository, make all necessary changes and then create a pull request.
 There are a few guidelines for creating pull requests:

-* All pull requests must be based off of the latest development branch and not master
+* All pull requests must be based off of the latest development branch and not master (unless there is not a development branch!)

 * If the PR only changes documentation, please add `[ci skip]` to the commit message.
 To learn more, you can [read about skipping integration testing ](https://docs.travis-ci.com/user/customizing-the-build#Skipping-a-build)